kamal-sharma-de/pyspark/README.md

 Problem 11: Analyze customer purchase data to find total purchases per customer and top 10 revenue-generating products.
 (CustomerPurchases.py)

 Problem 12: Write a pyspark code to concatenate two dataframes having  sligh different schemas.
 (ConcatenateDataFrames.py)

+Problem 13: Given a text file where each line contains a name followed by a person's speech, develop a PySpark application to count the case-insensitive occurrences of the word "spark" in each person's speech, and print the name of the person followed by a colon (':') and the corresponding "spark" count for each line.
+(PersonWordCount.py)